 - Avoid drink alcohol from 24 hours before the treatment.

-- Stop using anti-aging products three days prior the procedure
+- Stop using anti-aging products three days prior to the procedure.

 - Photographs are taken to compare with the results.